+Short-term investments include both marketable securities and a term deposit.
 Marketable securities consist of funds invested through the Jewish Community Foundation of Montreal's ("JCF") investment funds.
 One of the JCF funds invests in government and corporate bonds which are fixed-rate instruments and have various terms of maturity.
 The other JCF fund invests in equity instruments that are quoted in an active market and are subject to fluctuations in fair value.
 The marketable securities are accounted for at fair market value.
+The term deposit is invested by the Museum at a rate of 0.75% per annum and matures on March 1, 2023.